LordAfterEight/rusty-vm/README.md

+# IMPORTANT INFO
+Rusty-VM is currently deprecated as I'm focusing on rewriting it in Zig.
+It being deprecated means that ROM binaries created by the RvmASM assembler are NOT compatible with Rusty-VM anymore.
+That is until I have made the necessary changes to the code of this version.
 # Rusty-VM
 Rusty-VM is a 16-bit virtual machine with completely made up hardware, architecture, instructions, you name it.
 It has its own Assembly-ish language called RvmASM and comes with an assembler that takes .rvmasm files and turns them into a memory file with binary content for the VM to read and write to.
 The goal is to have a fully functional 16-bit virtual machine that can run any program or even OS made for it using RvmASM.